 Starting Small to Dream Big

-In 2019, the Greens took the leap and registered their business before beginning construction on their first treehouse build: The Baltic.
+In 2019, Lauren and Cam took the leap and registered their business before beginning construction on their first treehouse build: The Baltic.
 Finished in fall 2020, the single-unit treehouse became more than just a place to stay, it became a testing ground.

-“We learned everything from that first build,” Lauren says.
+“We learned everything from that first build,” Lauren said.
 “We learned what guests wanted, what worked and what didn’t.”

-Instead of scaling too quickly, they focused on understanding and refining the experience to build a solid foundation for their business that could eventually be grown into something larger.
+They focused on understanding and refining the guest experience to build a solid foundation for a business that could eventually grow to include more accommodations and a communal spot for guests and the community to gather together

-“After having the Baltic for a few years we were already looking for another property and expanding on it,” Lauren said.
+“After operating the Baltic for a couple of years we were ready to look for another property and expand on the concept,” Lauren said.
 “Everything happened the way it was supposed to.”

 From Treehouse to Treehouse Hotel

-That clarity they gained through The Baltic naturally led to their next chapter – Hårtwood – a boutique, off-grid treehouse hotel designed to help guests slow down and reconnect with nature.
+The clarity Lauren and Cam gained from hosting guests at The Baltic naturally led to their next chapter – Hårtwood – an off-grid treehouse hotel designed to help guests reconnect with nature, whether they are seeking rest or a more rugged engagement with the outdoors.

 What followed was two years of careful planning, collaboration, and persistence.
-Rather than building at the scale they had once envisioned, they focused on what was achievable: a smaller collection of thoughtfully designed units that stayed true to their vision.
+They focused on creating a small collection of accommodations that stayed true to their vision and hired Toronto-based architecture firm studio ksa to create striking treehouse designs that intervene lightly with the forest

 Storytelling and Authenticity

-From the beginning, Fort Treehouse has stood out and attracted media and visitor attention – not just for its architecture, but for its storytelling.
+From the beginning, Fort Treehouse has attracted media and visitor attention – not just for its architecture, but for its storytelling.

-Lauren’s background in photography plays a key role in it appeal and Lauren explained that every image and video is carefully considered, ensuring the brand reflects the experience authentically.
+Lauren’s background in photography plays a key role in its appeal and Lauren explained that every image and video is carefully considered, ensuring the brand reflects the experience authentically.

-For Treehouse’s authenticity extends beyond aesthetics.
-The Greens have intentionally woven community into their model, by partnering with local businesses, sourcing regional products, and encouraging guests to explore the area.
+This attention to authenticity extends beyond aesthetics.
+Lauren and Cam have intentionally woven community into their model, partnering with local businesses, sourcing regional products, and encouraging guests to explore the area.

 Opening the Door to the World

-At the same time, global travel trends were shifting.
-More travellers were seeking immersive, nature-based experiences, and places that offered both thoughtful design and a genuine connection to the landscape.
+Influenced in part by the pandemic and a growing interest in wellness-focused getaways, global travel trends are shifting.
+More travellers are seeking immersive, nature-based experiences, and places that offer both thoughtful design and a genuine connection to the landscape.

-The Green’s decision to step into the Ontario’s Highlands Tourism Organization Travel Trade Partnership may not have been part of the original plan, but it aligned perfectly with where they had already arrived organically.
+Lauren and Cam’s decision to step into the Ontario’s Highlands Tourism Organization Travel Trade Partnership aligned perfectly with where they had already arrived organically.

 As they begin working with international partners and attending global travel trade events, Lauren’s goal is clear: to position Fort Treehouse – and Ontario’s Highlands – as a must-visit destination for travellers seeking something truly different.